Binary neutron star mergers as a probe of quark-hadron crossover equations of state: Results

-The postmerger duration, i.e. the lifetime of the HMNS, strongly depends on the stiffness at the crossover densities.
-Below $\sim 3.5 ~n_0$, GNH3 is the stiffest EOS in this study, hence their binary mergers have a longer post merger duration in general.
-Whereas the opposite applies for the soft EOSs like SLy.
-As apparent on Fig. \ref{fig:eos}, even though SLy is the stiffest at very high densities ($6-10 ~n_0$), it is not possible to prevent the HMNS from collapsing into a black hole due to already accelerated dynamics.
-However, the QHC19 EOSs become stiffer than SLy and GNH3 at densities $3.5-6 ~n_0$.
-Due to the increased stiffness, the postmerger remnants from QHC19 binaries have sufficient pressure to avoid the gravitational collapse and exhibit longer postmerger lifetimes.
-As the stiffness of the QHC models increases, the longer lifetimes of their HMNS remnants are very much noticeable.
-Even for the slightly enhanced ppQHC19B cases, it produces much longer postmerger duration compared to the other hadronic EOSs.
-The ppQHC19C with $M_B= ~1.45$ and $1.50 ~{\rm{M}}_{\odot}$ don't collapse to a black hole in the simulation time.
-Only the highest mass ($M_B= ~1.55$) collapses.
-In ppQHC19D even the highest mass case does not collapse, and suggests that the lower mass cases won't either.
-These longer post merger periods are all caused by the enhanced stiffness of the QHC19 EOSs at the crossover densities.
-The stiff nature of the QHC19 EOSs at cross over densities is in contrast to their consistency with the SLy at densities $< 2.5 ~n_0$.
+The postmerger duration, i.e., the lifetime of the hypermassive neutron star (HMNS), strongly depends on the stiffness at the crossover densities.
+Below $\sim 3.5 ~n_0$, GNH3 is the stiffest EOS in this study.
+Hence, the binary mergers based on GNH3 have a longer postmerger duration compared to SLy.
+On the other hand, the opposite applies for a soft EOS like SLy.
+This is apparent on Fig. \ref{fig:eos}.
+SLy is the stiffest at very high densities ($8-20 ~n_0$); however, when this high a density is attained at the core, it is impossible to prevent the merger remnant from collapsing into a black hole due to the high compactness.
+QHC19 EOSs become stiffer than both SLy and GNH3 at densities $3.5-6 ~n_0$.
+Because of the increased stiffness, the postmerger remnants from QHC19 binaries have sufficient pressure to avoid the gravitational collapse and exhibit the longest postmerger lifetimes.
+As the stiffness within QHC models increases, longer lifetimes of their HMNS remnants are directly noticeable.
+Even the slightly enhanced (stiffened) QHC19B cases produce much longer postmerger duration compared to the hadronic EOSs.
+The QHC19C with $M_B= ~1.45~\rm{M}_\odot$ and $1.50~\rm{M}_\odot$ does not collapse to a black hole within the simulation time.
+Only the highest-mass case ($M_B= ~1.55~\rm{M}_\odot$) collapses.
+In QHC19D, even the highest-mass case does not collapse, and suggests that the lower-mass cases will not either.
+These longer postmerger periods are all caused by the enhanced stiffness of the QHC19 EOSs at the crossover densities.
+This nature is in contrast to their similarity with the SLy at densities $< 2.5 ~n_0$ and is the cause of this distinct behavior in the postmerger.